aimlcommunitybd/ML-Saturday/04_2025/early_questions.md

 3. How can I land a job or internship if I only have a few months left before graduation?
 4. How to prepare for and get remote jobs in AI/ML?
 5. What are the working hours, salary range, and skills needed for remote AI/ML jobs?
-6. what kind of interview  we face in the maximum ai ml jobs in in bd. and what is the most frequent sector i should focus on ml to get a job and intern
+6. what kind of interview  we face in the maximum ai ml jobs in in bd. and what is the most frequent sector i should focus on ml to get a job and intern?

 ---